 Arizona's starting rotation, getting tagged for six runs and 10 hits by the

 Giants in a 10-2 loss Friday night at AT&T Park.
 Prior to the game, Diamondbacks

 starters had allowed just two earned runs in 26 innings during a three-game

 Batista got into trouble in the third inning, when the Giants loaded the

 bases and Barry Bonds cleared them with a three-run double, tying him with Babe

 Ruth for third place on the all-time list for extra base hits (1,356).

-Manager Bob Melvin walked Bonds in the ninth with a runner on
+Manager Bob Melvin walked Bonds in the ninth with a runner on second and one

 out and the Giants holding a five-run lead.
 Moises Alou followed with a three